 9. Get access to a mentor.
 The person running the workshop should be knowledgeable and experienced in the world of writing.
 Maybe the instructor is a published author, or maybe it’s someone who’s worked as an agent, editor, or publisher.
 This access to a mentor is priceless.
 Take advantage of it!

 10. Gain experience and get a lot of creative writing practice.
-This is one of the most valuable benefits of a workshop.
-When writers work on their own, they tend to procrastinate, put things off, and generally don’t finish most of the projects they start.
+This is one of the most valuable benefits of a creative writing workshop.
+When writers work on their own, they tend to procrastinate, get distracted, and generally don’t finish most of the projects they start.
 But in a workshop, you’re forced to get it done.
 This gives you lots of great experience and practice, and it also builds good writing habits.

 Thinking About Taking a Creative Writing Workshop?

 I definitely recommend taking a creative writing workshop if you can find a good one that suits your schedule, budget, and writing needs.
-If you’ve already taken a workshop or class on creative writing, share your experiences by leaving a comment.
+If you’ve already taken a creative writing workshop or class, share your experiences by leaving a comment.
 Did you learn or gain anything?
 Would you do it again?